garrett361/transformers_notes/main.typ

 === The Loss Function
 <the-loss-function>
 The last necessary component is the loss function.
 The training loop data is the `(B, K)`-shaped#footnote[`K` is the block size, the maximum sequence-length for the model.
-See App.~@app_conventions.] token inputs ($x_(b s)$) along with their shifted-by-one relatives $y_(b s)$ where `x[:, s + 1] == y[:, x]` .
+See @app_conventions.] token inputs ($x_(b s)$) along with their shifted-by-one relatives $y_(b s)$ where `x[:, s + 1] == y[:, x]` .
 The `(B, K, V)`-shaped outputs
 ($z_(b s v)$) of the `DecoderOnly` network are treated as the logits which predict the value of the next token, given the present context: